beau1399/porpus/README.md

 * Server-Driven
 * ClojureScript enabled for when you need it
 * Suspicious of dependencies
-* Built around the basics; HTTP is the framework
+* Built around the basics; HTTP is the framework...
+* But "batteries" are nevertheless included
+* Tight development loop
+* __Friendly learning curve__

 ## Quick Start